grip-on-software/server-framework/README.md

 ## Building

+Some functionality is based on the data gathering modules and require a proper installation of that package.
+If a PyPI registry is defined (possibly with a `PIP_REGISTRY` environment variable) and a proper installation location (such as a virtual environment) is known, the dependencies may be installed using `pip install -r requirements.txt`.

 Use `python setup.py sdist` followed by `python setup.py bdist_wheel` in order to generate a wheel package for the framework.
 The files can then be found in the `dist` directory (and installed from there using `pip install <path>`).